- LEGISLATIVE FRAMEWORK

 2.1.1 The provisions of the Fifth Part of the CCP apply to all arbitral proceedings where the seat of arbitration is within Poland and, in certain cases, to foreign arbitral proceedings.
 For example, where there is an existing arbitration agreement, a Polish court can reject a statement of claim, upon objection from one of the parties to the arbitration agreement, or it can issue an interim injunction in a dispute that has been decided by a foreign arbitral tribunal.
 The law does not establish any major differences between institutional and ad hoc arbitration.

 2.1.2 One of the main strengths of the CCP provisions on arbitration is that they allow a wide degree of party autonomy.
-In particular, the parties to the dispute are free to determine almost all issues concerning procedure and select the procedural rules, seat of arbitration and language of the arbitral proceedings (among other things).
+In particular, the parties to the dispute are free to determine almost all issues concerning, inter alia, procedure, and select the procedural rules, seat of arbitration and language of the arbitral proceedings.

 2.2 General principles

 2.2.1 The CCP contains only a few mandatory provisions regarding arbitral proceedings.
-Based on these provisions, the following general principles may be identified.
+Based on these provisions, the some general principles may be identified as set out below.

 Party autonomy

 2.2.2 The parties are free to agree on the procedure to be applied to the resolution of their dispute, as long as the arbitral proceedings comply with the mandatory provisions of the CCP.
-2 CCP, art 1184(1).
+6

 2.2.3 The principle of equal treatment of the parties is expressly stated in the CCP and is binding on the arbitral tribunal.
-3 Ibid, art 1183.
-Any provisions of an arbitration agreement that would impede this principle of equality, including provisions entitling only one party to file a statement of claim before an arbitral tribunal or a court, are prohibited.
+7 Any provisions of an arbitration agreement that would impede this principle of equality, including provisions entitling only one party to file a statement of claim before an arbitral tribunal or a court or granting more rights with respect to the composition of the tribunal, 8 are prohibited.
 If a party is not granted the opportunity to defend its rights, then the courts may set aside the award.

 Non-intervention by the courts

-2.2.4 The courts may only intervene in arbitral proceedings in the cases and to the extent expressly provided for by the CCP.
+2.2.4 The courts may only intervene in arbitral proceedings to the extent expressly provided for by the CCP.
 For example, the courts have jurisdiction to take the following steps:

-• appoint an arbitrator if the parties fail in making an appointment; Ibid, art 1171–1173.
+- appoint an arbitrator if the parties (or one of them) fail in making an appointment; 9

-• take other steps that cannot be carried out by the arbitral tribunal itself, including compelling the attendance of witnesses.
-6 Ibid, art 1192(1).
+- take other steps that cannot be carried out by the arbitral tribunal itself, including compelling the attendance of witnesses and conducting their examination for the purposes of the arbitration.
+11

-2.2.5 The assistance that the courts may offer the parties to a dispute is discussed in more detail in section 9 below.
+2.2.5 The assistance that the courts may offer the parties to a dispute is set out in more detail in section 9 below.

 4. THE ARBITRATION AGREEMENT